rahulranjanpandey/Superhero-quiz/README.md

 # Superhero-quiz-app
-A quiz in Javascript about "How well do you know Batman ?"
+A quiz in Javascript in CLI app about "How well do you know Batman ?"

 You can play the quiz on below link :